Baker to MLB: Tell teams to 'stop the comments' on Astros - WHIZ News

 “The game has changed,” Verlander said.
 “I think the commissioner has made it very clear in the past few seasons that throwing a baseball at somebody intentionally isn’t an appropriate form of retaliation in the game any longer.”

-Verland also said it was “wrong” to speculate that the Astros, specifically Altuve, used buzzers as part of the sign stealing.
+Verlander also said it is “wrong” to speculate that the Astros, specifically Altuve, used buzzers as part of the sign stealing.

 “We were successful in the World Series last year.
 All that stuff about buzzers and all that stuff is simply not true,” he said.
 “People can speculate all they want.
 We dug our grave.
 We’re in it.
 I think emphatically everybody made it very clear that that wasn’t true.”